 - the aim is to provide careful management of pediatric anesthesia by trained personnel within a safe environment respecting the rights of the child (see Rights of the Child, Competence, Quality)

 - there are currently no data to indicate that a single, well conducted anesthetic of short duration causes long-term changes in brain development

 - experimental data and measures used in animals cannot be extrapolated to indicate long-term effects in human infants

 If I am called to anesthetize a young infant should I instigate a discussion about long-term effects of anesthesia on the developing brain?

 This depends on the medicolegal approach to disclosure of risks in your country.
 It is important to do this in an open and non-alarming way and to give reassurance that for all the common risks and potential adverse effects, measures are taken to prevent or minimize these.
 Rare risks should be mentioned in context and related to risks of everyday life.
-There may be specific risks for an individual child due to young age, past history, comorbidities, complexity of the surgery or invasiveness of the anaesthetic procedure and these should be identified and included in the discussion.
+There may be specific risks for an individual child due to young age, past history, comorbidities, complexity of the surgery or invasiveness of the anesthetic procedure and these should be identified and included in the discussion.

 Should I alter my current anesthesia practice in response to the current evidence base information or other published statements?

 There is currently no evidence to support one particular anesthetic technique or drug regimen that has beneﬁt over another in terms of reducing the potential effects of anesthesia on the infant brain.
 In addition, changing anesthesia practice from a familiar to an unfamiliar technique can itself introduce risk.
 Trials have begun of new techniques involving agents with neuroprotective properties but results will not be available for some time.